Saturday, December 7

 The Hospitality Ministry Team will host its annual Pork & Sauerkraut Dinner on Wednesday, January 1, from 11:00 a.m. — 3:00 p.m. in the Family Life Center.

 Cost: $12.00 per Adult, $5.00 age 7 & under.
 Takeout available.

 Menu: Pork & Sauerkraut, Hot Dog, Mashed Potatoes, Apple Sauce, Roll & Dessert

 Starlight Tea Epiphany Concert

-On Sunday, January 7, 2017 at 7:00 pm in the Sanctuary, our annual Starlight Tea Epiphany Concert returns as one of the most-beloved traditions at Lancaster Church of the Brethren!
+LCOB’s annual Starlight Tea Epiphany Concert returns as one of our most-beloved traditions!
 Each year, the Chancel Choir, the Carillon Bell Choir, soloists and instrumentalists join to take one more look at the music of Advent, Christmas and beyond.
-Organist Margaret Marsch is featured in a solo piece, highlighting both her artistry and LCOB’s superb organ.
-We will welcome some special guest instrumentalists as well: violinist Simon Maurer, oboist Jeffrey O’Donnell, flutist C. J. Flint, and percussionist Jamie Nace.
+We will welcome some special guest instrumentalists as well: the Lancaster Brass Quintet, percussionist Rich Klimowicz, and flutist C. J. Flint.

 The centerpiece of the program will be a newly composed setting of Gloria by renowned American composer Daniel Gawthrop.
 Also featured will be a new setting of the Magnificat by Arlen Clarke, as well as several beloved carols of the season.
 Brethren composer Shawn Kirchner’s One Sweet Little Baby will close the concert.